vda-lab/visualisation-tutorial/pages/holoviz/linking-widgets-to-visuals.md

 permalink: holoviz-linking-widgets-to-visuals.html
 folder: holoviz
 series: holoviz-series
-weight: 10
+weight: 9
 ---
 With what we've learned so far we can create dashboards that contain different graphics, bits of text, etc. But we weren't able yet to link these things together.
 That's what we'll do here.

 ### A single widget

 As a very first example, we'll create our simple barchart again, but include a colour picker so that we can change the colour of the bars.
+Notice that the vega part is exactly what we had before, except for the fact that we also define the color.

 ```python
 colour_picker = pn.widgets.ColorPicker(value="#4682b4")